 Field Field Name Required or Information

 Number Optional

-9. Type of Applicant: Required Select a minimum of one applicant type

-Select Applicant or select up to three applicant types in

-Type accordance with agency instructions.
-If

-"Other" is selected, then specify Other

-Type of Applicant in text box.

-A. State Government

-B. County Government

-C. City or Township Government

-D. Special District Government

-E. Regional Organization

-F. U.S. Territory or Possession

-G. Independent School District

-H. Public/State Controlled Institution of Higher Education

-I. Indian/Native American Tribal

-Government (Federally

-Recognized)

-J. Indian/Native American Tribal

-Government (Other than Federally

-Recognized)

-K. Indian/Native American Tribally

-Designated Organization

-L. Public/Indian Housing

-M. Nonprofit

-N. Private Institution of Higher

-Education

-O. Individual

-P. For-Profit Organization (Other

-than Small Business)

-Q. Small Business

-R. Hispanic-serving Institution

-S. Historically Black Colleges and

-Universities (HBCUs)

-T. Tribally Controlled Colleges and

-Universities (TCCUs)

-U. Alaska Native and Native Hawaiian

-Serving Institutions

-V. Non-US Entity

-W. Other (specify)
+9. Type of Applicant Select Applicant Type Required Select a minimum of one applicant type or select up to three applicant types in accordance with agency instructions.
+If "Other" is selected, then specify Other Type of Applicant in text box.
+A: State Government B: County Government C: City or Township Government D: Special District Government E: Regional Organization F: U.S. Territory or Possession G: Independent School District H: Public/State Controlled Institution of Higher Education I: Indian/Native American Tribal Government (Federally Recognized) J: Indian/Native American Tribal Government (Other than Federally Recognized) K: Indian/Native American Tribally Designated Organization L: Public/Indian Housing Authority M: Nonprofit with 501C3 IRS Status (Other than Institution of Higher Education) N: Nonprofit without 501C3 IRS Status (Other than Institution of Higher Education) O: Private Institution of Higher Education) N: Nonprofit Organization (Other than Small Business) R: Small Business S: Hispanic-serving Institution T: Historically Black Colleges and Universities (HBCUS) U: Tribally Controlled Colleges and Universities (TCCUS) V: Alaska Native and Native Hawaiian Serving Institutions W: Non-domestic (non-US) Entity X: Other (specify)

-Field Number Field Name Required or Optional Information 10.
+Field Field Name Required or Information Number Optional 10.
 Name of Federal Agency: Required Enter the name of the federal agency from which assistance is being requested with this application.
-This information is pre-populated if submitting through 11.
-Catalog Of Federal Domestic Assistance Number/Title Required Grants.gov.
-Enter the Catalog of Federal Domestic Assistance number and title of the program under which assistance is requested, as found in the program announcement, if applicable.
-This information is pre-populated if using Grants.gov.
+This information is pre- populated if submitting through Grants.gov.
+11. Catalog Of Federal Domestic Assistance Number/Title Required Enter the Catalog of Federal Domestic Assistance number and title of the program under which assistance is requested, as found in the program announcement, if applicable.
+This information is pre- populated if using Grants.gov.
 12. Funding Opportunity Number/Title Required Enter the Funding Opportunity Number and title of the opportunity under which assistance is requested as found in the program announcement.
 This information is pre-populated if using Grants.gov.
 13. Competition Identification Number/Title: Enter the competition identification number and title of the competition under which assistance is requested, if applicable.
 These fields are pre-populated by Grants.gov if provided by the federal agency.
 14. Areas Affected By Project: This data element is intended for use only by programs for which the area(s) affected are likely to be different from the place(s) of performance reported on the SF-424 Project/Performance Site Location(s) Form.
 Add attachment to enter additional areas, if needed.
 15. Descriptive Title of Applicant's Project: Required Enter a brief descriptive title of the project.
 Supporting documents may be attached if specified in agency instructions.